-During the parliamentary debate on assisted suicide in Victoria last year, I felt compelled to write a letter to the politician’s involved outlining some concerns I have about the concept.
-The letter drew on my experience as both a doctor, and a patient with an incurable cancer, and while my concerns had been present for quote a while, they had crystallised some what since my melanoma diagnosis.
+During the parliamentary debate on assisted suicide in Victoria last year, I felt compelled to write a letter to the politicians involved outlining some concerns I have about the concept.
+The letter drew on my experience both as a doctor and as a patient with incurable cancer.
+While my concerns had been present for quite a while, they had crystallised somewhat since my melanoma diagnosis.
 A heavily edited version of this letter was subsequently published online by The Gospel Coalition, and it can be found here.
 However, I thought some might be interested in reading the unabridged version, so I’ve included the text of the letter below.
 You can also download it as a PDF here.

 To Whom It May Concern,

 I am writing to you in regard to the current legislation before the Victorian parliament concerning assisted suicide (Voluntary Assisted Dying Bill 2017).
 While I am not a resident of Victoria, this bill is essentially a test case for the other Australian states, and it is a matter of such importance that I feel compelled to write to all of the members of the Victorian parliament to express my concerns regarding this issue.
 I have some specific objections to the proposed legislation, however my major concerns are more to do with the concept itself, and I feel strongly that once the current line in the sand regarding assisted suicide is crossed, there will be no going back.